CanPacis/affixi/ReadMe.md

 Returns the word base concatenated with the appropriate possesive suffix for a given noun and [pronoun](#pronoun).

-Proper nouns are seperated with and apostrophe character.
+Proper nouns are seperated with an apostrophe character.

 e.g: